HyeongwooPark/5-6-membered_Cyclicbackbone/README.md

-# 5-6-membered_Cyclicbackbone
-# Supplementary Raw Data for " Expanded ribosomal synthesis
+# Expanded ribosomal synthesis of non-standard cyclic backbones in vitro
-of non-standard cyclic backbones in vitro "  Study
+Supplementary Raw Data for "Expanded ribosomal synthesis of non-standard cyclic backbones in vitro"

 Due to large file sizes, raw data are hosted externally.